 Transport to Wintec is coordinated by the WTA and your school.
 The cost of transport over and above your usual transport to school is funded by the Ministry of Education.

-The WTA programs are fee free; there will be no extra cost to you for your course or for transport.
+The WTA programs are fees free; there will be no extra cost to you for your course or for transport.

-- You'll be studying full time at secondary school
+You will be studying full time at secondary school.

 - Check out the STAR Experiences to explore careers of interest